 Our Plan addresses the following: i) how we plan to recover and resume business operations as quickly as possible; ii) how we plan to safeguard your assets and information; iii) how we plan to protect our assets and property; iv) how data backup and recovery will be utilized and handled; v) how we will secure our books and records; vi) accessibility of our mission critical systems and telecommunications; vii) our assessments of financial and operational risks; viii) our alternative means of communications with customers, employees, and regulators; ix) our alternate physical location(s) of associates, critical supplier, contractor, bank and counter-party impact and regulatory reporting; x) how you can continue to conduct transactions; and xi) how we will ensure that you have prompt access to your funds and securities if we are unable to continue our business.

-Pershing, LLC, our clearing firm for general securities business only, backs up important records regarding our general securities customers in a geographically separate area.
+Pershing, LLC, our clearing firm for general securities business and brokerage accounts associated with investment advisory relationships with Foresters Advisory Services, LLC only, backs up important records regarding our general securities customers in a geographically separate area.
 While every emergency situation poses unique problems, such as time of day and severity of the disruption, we have been advised by our clearing firm that its objective is to recover within 4 hours and be able to resume operations (such as complete existing transactions, and accept new transactions and payments) within the same business day.
 However, you should keep in mind that your orders and requests for these transactions could be delayed during this period.

-If you have any questions about our Plan or if you would like a current copy of this notice, you may contact us at, InvestorServices@Foresters.com, call 800-423-4026, or visit our website at www.forestersfinancial.com.
+If you have any questions about our Plan or if you would like a current copy of this notice, you may contact us at (800) 832-7783 or visit our website at www.foresters.com.

 In the case of First Investors mutual funds held directly in a customer’s name, a customer can request a dealer change by contacting us at the number or address listed below under “How to Contact Us”.
 We will provide details concerning our procedures for dealer changes and let you know whether or not your new firm has signed an agreement authorizing it to sell First Investors funds.
 If your new firm has an agreement to sell our funds, we will promptly process your dealer change request upon receipt of the required information and paperwork in good order.
 If your new firm does not have a selling agreement with our funds, your new firm may recommend that you redeem your First Investors funds rather than leave them with us.
 Redeeming your funds may result in costs and taxes for you.
 Consistent with industry practice, our variable insurance products are not transferable to another firm.

 There are several exceptions to the dealer change procedure described above.
 For example, we do not accept requests for dealer changes on Foresters Financial 403(b) accounts that would result in the transfer of the accounts from Foresters Financial to other broker-dealers.
 This policy is based on the fact that current 403(b) regulations impose far greater administrative responsibilities on sponsors of 403(b) accounts than prior regulations.
 Thus, we do not wish to accept responsibility for accounts that are no longer serviced by Foresters Financial Services.
 Also, if a Foresters Financial Services, Inc. customer wishes to hold individual stocks and bonds, the customer may open a general securities account with us that is carried by an unaffiliated clearing firm.
-These general securities accounts may also hold mutual fund positions.
+These general securities accounts may also hold mutual fund positions, including, but not limited to, those purchased in connection with an investment advisory relationship with Foresters Advisory Services, LLC.
 Our clearing firm does participate in ACATS.
 Therefore, if a customer has such an account, the customer can transfer all ACATS eligible securities in the account, including mutual funds, to another firm via the ACATS system.
-The customer's new firm can work directly with our clearing firm to implement the transfer.
+The customer’s new firm can work directly with our clearing firm to implement the transfer.

+How to Contact Us.
 Our goal is to ensure that every customer is satisfied with the service that he or she receives from us.
 If you have a question, a need for information or service, or a complaint, please contact us.
 We recommend that you first contact your Foresters Financial Representative or his or her Manager.
-However, you can contact us directly by calling 800-423-4026 or writing to the following address: Foresters Financial Services, Inc., Raritan Plaza 1, PO Box 7837, Edison, NJ 08818-7837, Attention: Correspondence Department.
-If you need information or assistance from our insurance company, you can write to it at the following address, Foresters Life Insurance and Annuity Company, Raritan Plaza 1, PO Box 7836, Edison, NJ 08818-7836 or call it at 800-832-7783.
+However, you can contact us directly by calling 1-800-832-7783 or writing to the following address: Foresters Financial Services, Inc., Raritan Plaza 1, PO Box 7837, Edison, NJ 08818-7837, Attention: Compliance Department.
+If you need information or assistance from our insurance company, you can write to it at the following address: Foresters Life Insurance and Annuity Company, Raritan Plaza 1, P.O.
+Box 7836, Edison, NJ 08818-7836 or call it at 1-800-832-7783.